Why Video is Key to Your Internal Comms Strategy in 2022

-If you’re a corporate communications or HR director, rethinking your internal communications plan from the ground up may feel daunting.
-But with employee engagement more important than ever, keeping a clear and open channel of communication with your talent is a must.
+If you work in corporate communications or you’re an HR director, rethinking your internal communications strategy from the ground up may feel daunting.
+But today employee engagement is more important than ever.
+And keeping a clear and open channel of communication with your talent is a must.
 Here are some ways to reinvent your strategy for the work-from-home era (with the stats to back them up).

 Not sure how to get started with adding video to your internal communications?
 Try one of the video templates below to get your message across to employees in an entertaining yet professional way: